prateekstark/matrix-game/README.md

 This is a Pytorch implementation of the Matrix Game, a toy problem for analyzing Multi-Agent Reinforcement Learning.

+The agents include Simplified Action Decoder and DeepCFR techniques.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Also, please use Black for formatting the code.